JAMES A. RHODES ARENA

 James A. Rhodes Arena provides the Zips with a home-court advantage that rivals any facility in the Mid-American Conference.
 Also known as Rhodes Arena and the JAR, the facility is home to the men's and women's basketball teams, as well as the women's volleyball squad.

-The men's basketball team has posted an .869 winning percentage (119-18) at the JAR under 10th-year head coach Keith Dambrot.
-The Zips have not posted a losing home record since the 1995-96 campaign.
-The women's squad has a .661 winning percentage over the past five seasons (37-19) under eighth-year head coach Jodi Kest, the best five-year stretch in program history.
+The men's basketball team has posted an .876 winning percentage (163-23) at the JAR under 13th-year head coach Keith Dambrot.
+The Zips have not posted a losing home record since the 1995-96 campaign and entered the 2016-17 season with a 17-game home-court winning streak.
+The women's squad has a .747 winning percentage over the past five seasons (56-19) under 11th-year head coach Jodi Kest, the best five-year stretch in program history.

 All 5,500 seats in the arena are retractable to facilitate the use of the 18,000-square-foot floor for physical education activities, concerts, conventions and other special events.